 Ernie Philip is an Elder of the Shuswap Nation, British Columbia.
 He was given the names Black Feather by the Blackfoot in 1974, and Dancing Bear by the Sioux in 1993.
-Ernie is an acclaimed international dance artist and a competition dancer since 1966.
+Ernie is an acclaimed international dance artist and has been a competition dancer since 1966.
 A Grand Champion Fancy Dancer many times, a Straight Dance Champion, Ernie has received over 130 other dance awards.
-He has also has appeared in numerous movies and TV series.
+He has also appeared in numerous movies and TV series.

 As a dancer and lecturer Ernie has performed in Italy, USA, Canada, Germany, Holland, Greece, Israel, England, New Zealand, Austria, France, Ireland, New Guinea, and the Yukon.
 He has entertained and taught thousands of children in schools in BC, Alberta, Manitoba and overseas in England and Austria.